COVID-19 and the Fall in Insolvencies

 The disadvantages of a scheme include the cost, complexity, uncertainty of implementation, timing issues (it is subject to the court timetable and generally takes between three to six months to complete) and the overriding issue of court approval (a court may exercise its discretion to not approve a scheme of arrangement, despite a successful vote, if it is of the view that the scheme of arrangement is unfair).

-The Australian Government has announced that it will be introducing legislative reforms to the Australian insolvency framework from 1 January 2021 (subject to the passing of legislation), comprising a new formal debt restructuring process for small businesses.
-The intention of the proposed reforms is to allow small businesses to access a single, streamlined restructuring process whilst allowing directors to remain in control of the business.
-It will draw on elements of the US Chapter 11 debtor-in-possession restructuring model.
+On 1 January 2021, the Australian Government introduced legislative reforms to the Australian insolvency framework, comprising a new small business restructuring process (SBR process).
+The reforms are intended to allow small businesses to access a single, streamlined restructuring process whilst allowing directors to remain in control of the business.

 Voluntary administration, unlike receivership, is entirely a creature of statute (see Part 5.3A of the Corporations Act) and creditors control the outcome of the administration to the exclusion of management and members.